View a full list of our academic programs.

 Division Dean, Britton Shurley

-The Science and Mathematics Division offers transfer courses parallel to the first two years of a baccalaureate degree.
-Completion of an Associate in Science, Associate in Arts,or Associate in Applied Science degree can provide direct entry into the job market as well as enhanced educational opportunities.
+The Science, Math and Computer and Information Technologies Division offers transfer courses parallel to the first two years of a baccalaureate degree.
+Completion of an Associate in Science, Associate in Arts, or Associate in Applied Science degree can provide direct entry into the job market as well as enhanced educational opportunities.
 See an academic advisor for a list of courses that best meet your educational plans.
 The division offers a rich learning experience that fully prepares WKCTC transfer and technical students for success in an environment of respect, opportunity, and empowerment.

 Credential opportunities include: